DavidMusuroi/Clash-Royale-Data-Analysis/README.md

-In order for the program to run, you must have the virtual environment set up :
+# Project Overview

+This project generates synthetic data related to player performance and win probability, performs data cleaning, visualization, and applies a machine learning model (Random Forest) to predict match outcomes.

+---

+## Setup

+Create and activate a virtual environment:

-python3 -m venv .
+python3 -m venv venv
-source ./bin/activate
+source venv/bin/activate

 In order to exit it, just type deactivate in the terminal